Tacoma Rainiers Game Notes: vs. Round Rock (7:05 PT)

 - Tacoma Rainiers Game Notes: vs. Round Rock (7:05 PT) - Tacoma Rainiers

-- Tacoma Remains in Playoff Hunt with Fourth Consecutive Victory - Tacoma Rainiers
+- 16th Annual Brewfest Hosted by Sutter Health Park - Sacramento River Cats

-- Wagner Bangs out Four Hits as Space Cowboys Take Down Chihuahuas - Sugar Land Space Cowboys
+- Space Cowboys Earn 4-2 Win Over Chihuahuas - El Paso Chihuahuas

-- Express Fall in Tacoma for Second Straight Night - Round Rock Express
+- Round Rock Earns 11-8 Victory Over Tacoma - Round Rock Express

+- Aces Blast Aviators, Take Firm Control of Series with Blowout Win - Reno Aces

-- Schmitt Drives in Three but Cats Fall to Bees - Sacramento River Cats
+- Alvarez Grand Slam Propels Cats to Victory - Sacramento River Cats

+- Loperfido Blast Walk-off Homer in the 11th to Win Fourth Straight for Sugar Land - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.